turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 * Visit GitHub
 * Create a pull request
 * Merge your pull request
-* Check out your master branch locally
+* Check out your main branch locally
-* Pull your changes into your master branch
+* Pull your changes into your main branch

 ### Share